 Jax Briggs (John Parrish):

-Jax prepares for the Outworld invasion by outfitting both of his arms with bionic implants that increase his strength and are basically indestructible.
+Jax prepares for the Outworld invasion by outfitting both of his arms with bionic implants (as far as anyone knows, his arms were not ripped off in the original storyline) that increase his strength and are basically indestructible.
 He still has all the grab moves from MKII and the energy wave has been replaced with missiles, and he also has a new dash punch.

 Nightwolf (Sal Divita):